 peacekeeping in, amongst others, Ethiopia, Korea, Israel, Congo, Lebanon, Somalia (Breadth Study)

 The examination has two papers, each are 1hr 30 minutes long.
 There are no tiered papers and students of all abilities take both papers.
-There are four lessons of History across the two week timetable in both Years 10 and 11.
+There are FIVE lessons of History across the two week timetable in both Years 10 and 11.

 At A-Level we follow the Cambridge International A-Level course.
 We aim to build on the base of knowledge that students have acquired IGCSE History.
 We avoid repetition as we want to produce rounded History students who have a true appreciation of the forces that have made the modern world, rather than students who have pursued a narrow focus purely for examination success.